 Maybe I’m not that much literature savvy, but would a general offence be better or worse than a major offence?

-MoonlitKnight Premium Member over 1 year ago
+MoonlitKnight Premium Member about 2 years ago

 I want to own a dog that barks in iambic pentameter1